Tokyo Guide – I’m starting off the Japan Travel series with TOKYO!

 There is a beer garden/pub type establishment at the entrance, which is always a good night with some friends.
 Beyond that, if you go up to the 34th or 35th floor, you can have an amazing dinner at a reasonable price.
 And all with a stunning view over Tokyo!
 I would recommend either the okonomi-yaki restaurant (a type of savoury Japanese pancake) or the beef specialty restaurant called Jyojoen.

 Lines: JR Yamanote line, JR Tohoku Shinkansen, JR Yamagata Shinkansen, JR Akita Shinkansen, JR Joetsu Shinkansen, Hokuriku Shinkansen, JR Hokkaido Shinkansen, JR Utsunomiya line (Tohoku Main line), JR Takasaki line, JR Keihin-Tohoku line, JR Joban line, Tokyo Metro Ginza line, Tokyo Metro Hibiya line

-Most famous for the Ueno zoo where you can see adorable Pandas (!), this area is also home to the gorgeous and relaxing Ueno park, which houses the zoo.
-The park is full of surprises, and the half on the bottom of the hill has a big lake, with gigantic water lilies, which are beautiful when in full bloom.
+Most famous for the Ueno zoo where you can see adorable Pandas (!), this area is also home to the gorgeous and relaxing Ueno park.
+The park is full of surprises, and the half on the bottom of the hill has a big lake.
+It’s full of gigantic water lilies which are beautiful when in full bloom.